meenu-gupta/SpacyNER/README.md

 # SpacyNER
-- This custom NER using Spacy model
+- This custom Named Entity Recognition using Spacy model
+- Library used - Spacy